Can you freeze cheese? Can you freeze cookies? What about lunch meat? If you’ve ever asked yourself these questions, this post is for you!

 - Spinach – Bag and freeze!
 So simple and helps prevent so much leafy waste.
 Frozen spinach is perfect to toss into a smoothie!

-Pro Tip: Make smoothie bags by adding 2 cups spinach and 2 cups of fruit to a freezer bag.
+Pro Tip: Make smoothie packs by adding 2 cups spinach and 2 cups of fruit to a freezer bag.
 Freeze and then when you’re ready to make a smoothie, toss the contents of the bag into the blender with 2 cups liquid!
 Bam!
-Instant green smoothie!
+Instant healthy smoothie!

 CAN YOU FREEZE DAIRY?